verygoodsoftwarenotvirus/blog/content/posts/greener-cloud-pastures.md

 After some searching, I happened upon [this StackOverflow answer](https://stackoverflow.com/questions/55788714/deploying-to-cloud-run-with-a-custom-service-account-failed-with-iam-serviceacco) for precisely this problem and realized I needed to add the `Service Account User` permission to my GitHub Deployer IAM Principal.
 This caused my next deploy to work, but the one after that failed with the familiar error message.
 I discovered that somehow the `Service Account User` role was being removed from the Google Actions user after each deploy.
 So I put the relevant permission (`iam.serviceaccounts.actAs`) in a custom role and gave that role to the Actions user.
 That worked, and I could continue deploying without interruption.

+## Database Connectivity

+On AWS, whenever I needed to talk to the database, I employed this awful trick where I would spin up a Cloud 9 instance, and use the terminal for that instance to connect to the RDS instance.
+Since the RDS instance wasn't configured for public connectivity, this was the only way I could manage to run raw queries against it.

+For GCP, this is even harder, because by default the Postgres instances are configured to reject connections that don't have TLS enabled, and the certs you can download from the GCP interface don't seem to work on localhost or with an app like [Beekeeper](https://github.com/beekeeper-studio/beekeeper-studio).
+You can connect via Cloud Shell, but you can't use the certs there either.

+The only way I've found to consistently run raw queries against the database is to temporarily disable the TLS requirement, and then connect from the Cloud Shell while remembering to reactivate it.
+Kind of painful, but not the world's biggest inconvenience.

 ## Google Cloud Console

 Just a quick note, but I quite like it, actually.
 It's just as easy to find things on GCP as it is on AWS.
 One complaint is that the interface, at times, completely fails to work if you disable common NoScript domains like `googletagmanager.com`.